-A. The person charged by the SLA Agenda Council with calling the first meeting of the SLA Promotion and Tenure Committee in the Fall of any given year shall take to that meeting copies of the University's affirmative action policies and guidelinesEqual Opportunity Policy.
-In addition, this person shall explain to the entire committee that, if in the course of deliberations any questions of bias as related to ethnicity, gender, or any other sorts of bias arise, then, at the request of one or more members, the committee should consult with a representative of the University's Affirmative Action Office for advice and guidance in such matters.

-B. At their first meeting, the committee shall elect a chair.
-This person is responsible for organizing future meetings of the committee and shall, in addition, serve as the SLA-representative to the IUPUI Campus Promotion and Tenure Committee.

-C. In any given year, it is likely that the committee will include members from departments that are presenting candidates.
-In such cases committee members may not participate in discussions concerning candidates from their own department, that-they must leave the room during such discussions, and that-they must abstain from voting on those cases.
-NOTE: Because Third-Year Reviews are considered to be formative reviews and a vote is not taken, committee members may participate in third-year reviews of candidates from their own department.

-D. The ex-officio member of the SLA P&T Committee who is elected by and represents the school at the campus level may participate in the discussion but does not vote unless that person is also elected as a regular member of the SLA P&T Committee.
-In the latter case, that person votes either at the school level or at the campus level.

-E. Per the IUPUI P&T Guidelines, those voting for promotion must at least hold the rank being sought by the candidate, and those voting for tenure must themselves hold tenure.
-If committee members do not meet these criteria for a candidate being reviewed, they may be present for the discussion and participate up to the point of vote, but are not eligible to vote.

-ED.
-Candidates for promotion and/or tenure are to have no direct or indirect contact with the committee or its members regarding their own cases.

-GE.
-The SLA Promotion and Tenure Committee will evaluate the recommendations of the primary committee and the department chair, taking into consideration whether the recommendations are based on adequate peer review, whether the rights of the candidate have been safeguarded in accordance with university-established procedures, and whether the academic mission, responsibilities, and expectations under which the candidate had originally been hired have been taken into account.

-H. The SLA P&T Committee letter must account for any negative votes, even if the overall vote is positive.
-In the event that the SLA Promotion and Tenure Committee makes a recommendation that 13 differs with the primary committee with regard to the designation of the candidate's area of excellence or their vote, the SLA Promotion and Tenure Committee will not forward that recommendation to the dean without having first consulted with that committee and, as appropriate, the chair of the candidate's home department.
+- A. The person charged by the SLA Agenda Council with calling the first meeting of the SLA Promotion and Tenure Committee in the Fall of any given year shall take to that meeting copies of the University's Equal Opportunity Policy.
+In addition, this person shall explain to the entire committee that, if in the course of deliberations any questions of bias as related to ethnicity, gender, or any other sorts of bias arise, then, at the request of one or more members, the committee should consult with a representative of the University's Affirmative Action Office for advice and guidance in such matters. - B. At their first meeting, the committee shall elect a chair.
+This person is responsible for organizing future meetings of the committee. - C. In any given year, it is likely that the committee will include members from departments that are presenting candidates.
+In such cases committee members may not participate in discussions concerning candidates from their own department, they must leave the room during such discussions, and they must abstain from voting on those cases.
+NOTE: Because Third-Year Reviews are considered to be formative reviews and a vote is not taken, committee members may participate in third-year reviews of candidates from their own department. - D. The ex-officio member of the SLA P&T Committee who is elected by and represents the school at the campus level may participate in the discussion but does not vote unless that person is also elected as a regular member of the SLA P&T Committee.
+In the latter case, that person votes either at the school level or at the campus level. - E. Per the IUPUI P&T Guidelines, those voting for promotion must at least hold the rank being sought by the candidate, and those voting for tenure must themselves hold tenure.
+If committee members do not meet these criteria for a candidate being reviewed, they may be present for the discussion and participate up to the point of vote, but are not eligible to vote. - F. Candidates for promotion and/or tenure are to have no direct or indirect contact with the committee or its members regarding their own cases. - G. The SLA Promotion and Tenure Committee will evaluate the recommendations of the primary committee and the department chair, taking into consideration whether the recommendations are based on adequate peer review, whether the rights of the candidate have been safeguarded in accordance with university-established procedures, and whether the academic mission, responsibilities, and expectations under which the candidate had originally been hired have been taken into account. - H. The SLA P&T Committee letter must account for any negative votes, even if the overall vote is positive.
+In the event that the SLA Promotion and Tenure Committee makes a recommendation that differs with the primary committee, the SLA Promotion and Tenure Committee will not forward that recommendation to the dean without having first consulted with that committee and, as appropriate, the chair of the candidate's home department.
 This consultation will be facilitated by the dean's office to avoid any improper communication among deliberative levels.
 (See also below Section XI: Guidelines and Procedures for Negative and Divergent Recommendations for Tenure and/or Promotion.)